SuperWolfes/HalalYGO/script/CONTRIBUTING.md

 - The title should be a short description, including the name of the card fixed, ideally an action in present tense.
 - Describe the bug that is fixed in the description in detail
 - Add `Closes #xxx` if this pull request is meant to close a particular issue
-- A replay or puzzle wardenstrating the incorrect interaction and reference to correct rulings is helpful
+- A replay or puzzle demonstrating the incorrect interaction and reference to correct rulings is helpful

 ## New additions to the unofficial script project
 - A pull request should contain only one card, except in the case of very closely coupled cards